Better pricing & product strategy

 A rigorous and structured approach to addressing these questions:

-3. How do we build & iterate on products which our target market wants to use and pay for?
+3. Specifically what capabilities should we build & prioritise which our target market wants to use and pay for?

 Real examples of my projects (anonymised)